 Sometimes functional leads or project managers need help managing projects.
-That’s where project coordinators come in.
-Jennifer Bridges, PMP, explains the role of the project coordinator in detail.
+That’s where the project coordinators come in.
+Let’s explain the role of the project coordinator in detail.

-Jennifer began with acknowledging that she has already spoken a lot about project managers and their various roles and responsibilities.
-She’s also talked about program managers and other types of project management disciplines, and now she wants to explore the role of project coordinator.
+There already is a lot about project managers and their various roles and responsibilities floating around on the web and even on our blog.
+We’ve also talked about program managers and other types of project management disciplines, but now we want to explore the role of project coordinator.

 Different Roles in Project Management